This is one of the most important aspects of a clinical trial protocol, and is also required for interventional clinical research studies.

 In both cases they must be clearly stated in the protocol approved by the MHRA (clinical trials only) and REC.

-The safety section in protocol templates provide guidance on this and the Research Governance, Ethics & Assurance Team are happy to advise.
+The safety section in protocol templates provide guidance on this, and the Research Governance, Ethics & Assurance Team will advise in the course of the sponsorship review process.

 The regulations require that all serious adverse events (SAEs), unless excluded in the protocol, are reviewed by an appropriate safety monitoring committee.